Moodle Tracks Course Completions, Not Whether Your Fort Worth Welder Stays Qualified

 Exactly what you get

 You get an LMS that manages living qualifications.
 Recurrency is scheduled before it lapses, training status gates who can do a controlled task, a process change triggers requalification, and audits get a live qualification picture instead of completion certificates.
-Integrate it with your HR software so qualification drives eligibility, link it to ERP (Enterprise Resource Planning) work authorizations, and surface training-readiness in business intelligence dashboards.
+Integrate it with your HR software so qualification drives eligibility, link it to ERP (Enterprise Resource Planning) work authorizations, and surface training-readiness in business intelligence (BI) dashboards.

 How to choose a developer in Fort Worth